Haemanthus (company): History

 Haemanthus was incorporated in February 2024 by Billy Evans, the romantic partner of Holmes.
 They have two children and met in 2017 during the Theranos fraud investigation.
 Haemanthus is named after the genus of flowering plants haemanthus, which has species known as the "blood lily".

 The company says that it is developing a device which will test blood, urine and saliva samples for disease, similar to the Theranos "Edison" device.
 Haemanthus intends to first test pets and later humans, for which the company says it will make a wearable device to do the testing.
 The company is using Raman spectroscopy, a technique that has been used to diagnose ALS and a few types of cancer.
 The company has one patent, filed in January 2025.

 In federal prison, Holmes reportedly advises Evans on the company but her role is not clear.
 According to Fortune, the company has said that Holmes does not have a "formal" role in the company.
 Haemanthus has said that it is not a "Theranos 2.0".
 Holmes has been banned from being either an officer or director of a public company, but this restriction does not include private companies.
 Haemanthus is a private company.
-According to the company, it has received $3.5 million in funding from friends and family and $15 million in funding from elsewhere.
+According to the company, it has received $3.5 million in funding from friends and family and is seeking an additional $15 million from other investors.